you-zhou/notes/dev.md

 The plot title (set_title())

-PyplotPermalink
+### pyplot
-PyPlot is a shell-like interface to Matplotlib, to make it easier to use for people who are used to MATLAB.
+**PyPlot is a shell-like interface to Matplotlib, to make it easier to use for people who are used to MATLAB.**

 Pyplot maintains state across calls.